3 Before you begin

 For more details, please visit https://support.apple.com/kb/HT208050.

-Do not update your account after you install Anaconda (see below).
-If you do, Terminal will not be able to find the Anaconda Python (If you did so by mistake, you change back using this command: chsh -s /bin/bash
+Do not update your account.
+If you do, Terminal will not be able to find the Python you install (If you did so by mistake, you change back using this command: chsh -s /bin/bash).

-On Windows, the tool you need is called the Anaconda Powershell Prompt, which was installed along with Anaconda Python.
+On Windows, the tool you need is called the Windows Powershell.
 You should be able to find it from the Start menu.
-Ensure you open Anaconda Powershell Prompt and not Anaconda Powershell Prompt.
-They are different programs.
-If you open Anaconda Powershell Prompt, you should see something like Figure 2.3.
+Ensure you open Windows Powershell and not some other shell (The name should be exactly Windows Powershell).
+When you do, you should see something like Figure 3.3.

-What is Anaconda Powershell Prompt and this Terminal thing?
+What is Windows Powershell and this Terminal thing?
 Both programs are what we call terminal emulators.
 They are used to run other programs, like the ones you will write yourself.
-I will informally refer to both Terminal and Anaconda Powershell Prompt as “the terminal.”
-So if I write something like “open the terminal,” you should open Anaconda Powershell Prompt if you are running Windows and the Terminal application if you are running OS X.
+I will informally refer to both Terminal and Windows Powershell as “the terminal.”
+So if I write something like “open the terminal,” you should open Windows Powershell if you are running Windows and the Terminal application if you are running OS X.

 Terminal